 Class 4 Impact-Resistant Shingle Requirement

-Fort Collins building code requires Class 4 impact-resistant shingles when roof replacement covers 50% or more of the roof surface.
-Class 4 shingles cost 15–25% more than standard architectural shingles but qualify homeowners for insurance discounts of 15–25%.
-This requirement applies to all replacements meeting the threshold and is verified through the City of Fort Collins Building Services.
+Fort Collins building code mandates Class 4 impact-resistant shingles for any replacement affecting 50 percent or more of the roof surface.
+Class 4 shingles cost 15–25 percent more than standard architectural asphalt shingles but qualify homeowners for insurance discounts of 10–20 percent.
+On a typical 2,000 square foot replacement, the material premium is offset partially or fully by the insurance discount, depending on policy terms.

 Overlay vs. full tear-off